ruuda/blog/posts/2014-10-20-writing-a-path-tracer-in-rust-part-7-conclusion.md

 Also, the Rust compiler warns about variables that need not be mutable, which is nice.

+Although syntax is to some extent a matter of preference, there are quantitative measures as well.
 If I compare the number of non-whitespace source characters, the C++ version has roughly 109 thousand characters
 — excluding the CIE 1964 files that I did not port